 - Hypnotherapy to teach you relaxation and self-calming skills.

-- Mindful exercises in the form of homework, designed to give you real-world coping tools.
+- Mindful exercises in the office and through homework, designed to give you real-world coping tools.

 How can I find out more about anxiety & stress counseling in Chicago?